prantlf/go-multipart-helpers/README.md

 Helps writing file parts to MIME multipart messages according to [RFC7578] while preserving the original content type inferred from the file extension.
 See the [documentation] for more information.

+CreateFormFile from [multipart writer] sets the content type always to `application/octet-stream`.
+If you need to preserve the content type of the file decided by its file extension, choose a function among CreateFilePart, WriteFie or WriteFileReader from this package.

 ## Installation

 Add this package to `go.mod` and `go.sub` in your Go project: